kubeshop/botkube-docs/content/configuration/_index.md

 - resource list you want to watch
 - the type of events you want to get notifications about
 - way to skip filter runs
-- and slack access configuration
+- and Slack access configuration

 ```
   ## Resources you want to watch